 The COVID-19 pandemic and resulting economic fallout caused financial hardship across our society.
 Early in the crisis, tens of millions of people lost their jobs.
 Although employment numbers gradually improved, the challenges persisted.
 Near the end of 2021, 20 million households reported that they did not have enough to eat and 10 million households reported that they were behind on rent.^{xviii} Almost half of states took steps to change their fines and fees policies in light of these new economic circumstances.
-Arkansas did not change its policies on fines and fees to respond to the economic hardships people were suffering at the beginning of the pandemic.^{xix}
+The Idaho Supreme Court redesignated a number of charges as punishable by book and release instead of a fine.^{xix}

 Recommendation: The COVID-19 pandemic and its financial toll revealed many ways society could be operating differently, including in practices around fines and fees.
-In anticipation of future pandemic surges and other potential challenges, including financial hardships, Arkansas should continue to review and reform its policies on fines and fees, guided by the benchmarks set forth above.
+In anticipation of future pandemic surges and other potential challenges, including financial hardships, Idaho should continue to review and reform its policies on fines and fees, guided by the benchmarks set forth above.